Articles

 Notion offers a transparent, per-user pricing model:

-- Free: $0 for individuals and small teams.
+- Free Plan: $0.
+Designed for individuals and small teams.
 Includes unlimited blocks for individuals and limited block storage for teams.

-- Plus: $8/user/month (annual billing).
+- Plus Plan: $8/user/month (annual billing).
 Includes unlimited block storage for teams, file uploads up to 5GB, and 30-day version history.
+Ideal for most SMBs.

-- Business: $15/user/month (annual billing).
+- Business Plan: $15/user/month (annual billing).
 Adds SAML SSO, private teamspaces, and 90-day version history.

-- Enterprise: Custom pricing.
+- Enterprise Plan: Custom pricing.
 Includes SCIM, advanced security, and dedicated account management.

 For a food production business with 50 employees, expect approximately $400/month on the Plus plan.
-Notion’s free tier is suitable for small teams, while larger organizations benefit from advanced features in the Business and Enterprise plans.
+Notion's low per-user cost makes it an affordable option for growing teams.

 Pros of Notion: